Everyplay/passport-everyplay/README.md

 (The MIT License)

+Original work Copyright (c) 2011 Jared Hanson
-Copyright (c) 2013 Matti Savolainen
+Modified work Copyright (c) 2013 by Matti Savolainen and Applifier

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in